 To use symbolic interactionism one would focus a lot on the various symbols.
 There are symbols both in the funeral itself and in the social problem of poor people not being able to afford the funeral.
 A symbolic interactionist would talk about the feelings associated with not being able to afford a funeral.
 Then how others viewing the poor’s lack of ability to finance a funeral are and what symbols they are made of.
 Then they would even compare that with how those outside thoughts can affect the poor even more.

 Rogers (2006) describes five criteria for judging theories, they must; be functional, strong, parsimonious, falsifiable, and make practical sense.
-Firstly, symbolic interaction does not have clarity or ridged specifics integrated in its use.
+Firstly, symbolic interaction does not have clarity or ridged specifics integrated with its use.
 It is often elusive and based on opinion what is symbolic and then what that symbol means.
 It also is not functional in bringing about social change.
 Secondly, symbolic interactionism is not strong, because it does not allow for predictions to be made about future behavior.
 Thirdly, symbolic interactionism does not become easily incorporated with other theories or perspectives.
 Fourthly, symbolic interactionism is not falsifiable.
 The concepts involved to not allow for empirical observations.
-Fifthly, most of the time it does not make practical sense for the social worker to attempt to help client.
+Fifthly, most of the time it does not make practical sense for the social worker to attempt to help the client.
 Symbolic interactionism is a weak theory that does not have much use except to bring understanding to the client about the importance of symbols.

 Older Adults Funeral Services and Empowerment Theory